 Speakers: Eija Tanninen, Director of Kuopio Academy of Design Hilde De Decker, Head of Jewellery Dep.
 St Lucas University College of Art & Design Antwerp Paul Derrez & Willem Hoogstede, Directors of Gallery RA Amsterdam

 Miecke Oosterman, Collector/Board member of Françoise van den Bosch Foundation James Tergau, Art and Design Historian Liesbet Bussche, Designer and Researcher Fei TENG, Professor Jewellery Dep.
-Central Academy of Fine Arts, Beijing Jie SUN, Director and Curator of TRIPLE PARADE, Xuxiang TANG, Professor and Head of Jewellery Tsinghua University, Beijing Danyi ZHU, Designer and Founder of Studio 1.1 / Beijing Guoyuan DENG, Director of Tianjin Academy of Fine Arts
+Central Academy of Fine Arts, Director and Curator of TRIPLE PARADE, Xuxiang TANG, Professor and Head of Jewellery Tsinghua University, Beijing Danyi ZHU, Designer and Founder of Studio 1.1 / Beijing Guoyuan DENG, Director of Tianjin Academy of Fine Arts

 Material Exploration – Lead by Matti Mattsson